right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 You need to maintain the attention of the whole group, here.
 Be loud and speak without hesitation.

 When you first start a conversation, you must openly show disinterest, an AMG quality.
 One way to do this is to make her think you are not into her at all.
 If you are confident and strong, she will begin to wonder why.
 Eventually she will want to prove you wrong.
 All of this is done in good fun.
 They are meant to do two things: throw her off guard and make her chase you.
 You're saying something you like about her, but something unusual that might make her a little self-conscious.
 Remember...this is all about fun.
-If you aren't smiling and having an awesome time, she will sense it and your words will
+If you aren't smiling and having an awesome time, she will sense it and your words willcome out differently.

----

-# CHASE HUGHES

-come out differently.
 If you say these lines like a rude jerk, you won't get the response you're looking for.
 They have to be delivered in a fun and playful way.
 Remember, you want her to be operating on a sense of loss for just a few minutes.

 Imagine if you saw a piece of paper blowing on the sidewalk.
 What would you think?
 It's just a piece of litter, right?
 But then, when you look closer, you realize it's a hundred-dollar bill.
 As it blows away from you, an instinct to chase it and pick it up comes over you.
 It's the same principle with women.
 When you walk up to a group, you are just another guy.
 But once you start demonstrating awesome body language and they realize you are having a better time and have higher status than they do, the attention shifts.
 You become valuable.
 They become interested.